 Malacca River became an important conduit for trade.
 In addition, it was a source of fresh water.
 The river enabled access to the interior, and provided a means for forest produce such as rattan, canes, gums and resins, to be brought down to the market.
 Chinesen records, documented through the visit of Admiral Cheng Ho, describe the palace of Parameswara at the foot of a hill.

 The Portuguese was able to conquer Malacca by seizing control of the river; to do this they burned the bridge across it.

 In the 19th century, the wealthy Straits Chinese bought properties on the northwest bank of the river, along roads such as Heeren and Jonker Streets.
 These Chinese households are urban, built of bricks, are uniform and numbered, and constrast sharply with the traditional kampung houses of the Malays.

 Motorboat on the Malacca River (2 May, 2009)

 Malacca River (11 July, 2005)

 Today, the Malacca River has been cleaned up and rehabilitated.
 Smart looking (and underused) cafes line its banks.
 There is also a Malacca River boat ride.
 The ride takes 45 minutes.
 The fare, at time of writing, is RM7 for adults and RM3 for children.
 The tour starts at the Malacca River Boat Jetty near the Dutch Square (Town Square).
 This boat ride is now quite famous, having even appeared in the American movie "Entrapment" in 1998.

 Due to tidal conditions, the boat ride is only available during high tide, so visitors are advised to check on this beforehand.
 Furthermore, the ride will only proceed when there are at least 8 passengers.
 The ride takes you along the river from the mouth all the way to Kampung Morten, covering a distance of 10 km.

 As you cruise up the river, you will be able to see old shop houses along its banks.
 These shophouses have their warehouses, called godowns (after the Malay word gudang), built at their back, so that goods can unloaded directly from the river into them.
 Up until 2001, it was still possible to see boats unloading timber from Indonesia.
 Since 2002, these barter trade activities have been shifted elsewhere, and the river is now maintained solely for tourism purposes.

 Malacca River (11 July, 2005)

 After the Malacca Bridge near the Dutch Square, the second bridge you will pass under is the Chan Boon Cheng Bridge.
 Originally, a steel fabricated bridge built in 1908 linked the old quarters of Chinatown (called Kampung Pantai) on the west bank of the river to Jalan Bunga Raya, the road leading into the new sector of Malacca New Chinatown (east bank).
 In 1963, a new concrete bridge was built to replace the steel one, and that's the bridge you would see today.
 During the Japanese Occupation, from 1942 to 1945, the Japanese forces placed the beheaded heads of their victims at the foot of this bridge as a warning to the Malacca community to toe the line.

 After the Chan Boon Cheng Bridge, the next bridge across the river is a foot bridge which the locals call the Ghostbridge of Malacca.
 It links Kampung Pantai with Kampung Jawa.
 How it got the name remains a mystery.

-Malacca River at night
+Malacca River at night (9 July, 2005)